 Transports and Vehicles

-Follow us in Twitter
+Follow us on Twitter

-Follow us in Pinterest
+Follow us on Pinterest

-Attenborough and the Sea Dragon
+Under the Sea

 "Computer Science" Sort by

 It is the year 2546.
 Corporations rule the world, and an agent is on a secret mission to explore the untold stories of the past.
 His journey leads him into a secret virtual reality where one corporation has recreated the 1980s, an era that witnessed the birth of video game development, an event in which a politically and economically restricted small European country, Hungary, had a significant role.

 He discovers a strange but exciting world, where computers were smuggled through the Iron Curtain and serious engineers started developing games.
 This small country was still under Soviet pressure when a group of people managed to set up one of the first game development studios in the world, and western computer stores started clearing room on their shelves for Hungarian products.
 These developers really didn't know it was impossible, because they created games including amazing technical feats that even engineers at Commodore thought their machines weren't capable of.

 With the advent of Bitcoin, the world's first digital currency, for the first time in history money is no longer controlled by banks or governments, but by the people who use it.
 But where did this currency come from?
 How does it work?
 And is it truly the way forward, or just a flash in the pan?
 Magic Money answers these questions and more as it explores the mysterious origins of Bitcoin, its role in society, and how it could shape the future in an eye opening film.